Skip to Content

 Medical expenses (past and future)

 Medical damages can include emergency treatment, stitches, antibiotics, imaging, follow-up visits, surgery, therapy, and future care like scar management or revision.
-Future medical needs are often where insurers fight hardest, so we support future claims with medical opinions when appropriate.
+Future medical needs are often where insurers push back hardest, so we support future claims with medical opinions when appropriate.

 Lost income and reduced earning capacity